Skip to contents

 2. Specifying the frequency of your data

 The frequency parameter is crucial when working with time series data because it informs the model about the expected intervals between data points.
-The core functions of nixtlar that interface with TimeGPT, such as nixtla_client_forecast, nixtla_client_historic, nixtla_client_detect_anomalies, and nixtla_client_cross_validation, require you to specify the freq parameter, although in some cases nixtlar can deduce it from your data.
+The core functions of nixtlar that interface with TimeGPT, such as nixtla_client_forecast, nixtla_client_historic, nixtla_client_detect_anomalies, and nixtla_client_cross_validation, include a frequency parameter called freq, which has a default value of NULL.
+If you know the frequency of your data, please specify it.
+If you don’t, nixtlar will try to deduce it from the data using the nixtlar::infer_frequency function.

 Frequency Alias